LeakyAbstractions/result-docs/docs/getting-started/index.md

 ---
 layout: page
+title: Getting Started
+subtitle: How to get started with results
+description: How to get started with results
+hero_height: is-small
 menubar: result_docs
-title: Getting Started
-description: How to start using Result in your own projects
 ---

 # Getting Started